mmoskon/Grohar/README.md

 - Graphviz:
     - *http://www.graphviz.org/download/*
     - In Windows, add C:\Program Files (x86)\Graphviz2.38\bin to PATH
-- Pydotplus:
-    - *conda install -c conda-forge pydotplus*

 You are ready to go!

 ### How do I use Grohar? ###

-The user manual with some examples is avaible at the following [link](http://lrss.fri.uni-lj.si/bio/Gradivo/grohar_manual.pdf).
+The user manual with some examples is avaible at the following [link](grohar_manual.pdf).

 ### Who do I talk to? ###